Karl Widerquist: Other political and economic theories

 Widerquist has argued that Thomas Piketty's observation that the rate of return on capital tends to exceed the growth rate in the economy should be seen as an outcome of the institutional setting rather than as a natural law of capitalism.
 Widerquist has also examined the effect of relaxing public choice theory’s assumption of self-interested behavior.
 He shows that many public choice problems exist as long as political actors are rational and disagree about what government should do, even if their disagreement stems from adherence to competing ethical theories rather than from competing self-interested wants.

 Although Widerquist's work uses some sufficientarian assumptions, he criticized other aspects of sufficientarianism.
 He has done historical work examining the many different (and often contradictory) ways that Lockean appropriation theory has been interpreted and revised.
 He has written critically about wage subsidies as a redistributive strategy.

+Widerquist outlines indepentarian property theory in his book, the Problem of Property.
+In addition to arguing for a basic income, the book suggests that taxation and regulation should be considered part of the purchase price of property.
+When society imposes rules privatizing resources, the people who become owners of resources must compensate people who therefore become nonowners both by paying "redistributive" taxes and obeying regulations.